How political parties are registered

 - Once registered a party has legal responsibilities under electoral law, such as reporting financial data to the Commission

 - If we refuse a party’s application, we tell the party why and the party can re-apply

 - Applications to register a party can be submitted online – our guidance will help with the process

-- We aim to reach a decision on registration applications as soon as possible, and within six weeks after we receive a complete application.
+- We aim to reach a decision on registration applications as soon as possible.
 We assess all applications carefully against the legal tests

 To register a party we need: